Quand

 and not overbright but well defined, tangible highs.
 Something like

 that this would be the piano I was going to buy.
-(However, when
+After I had left

-a couple of years later I visited Paris and invited the television
+for Holland, a couple of years later I visited Paris again and invited

-crew I was working with to listen to good jazz in The Living Room,
+the television crew I was working with to listen to good jazz in

 Ella